suzannepk/mpi_parallel/README.md

 There are a few different ways to make this code parallel with MPI.
 If you want to solve it in the same way that we showed for the dot product example, you can use the code below.
 You are welcome to try different methods too.

-Using Scatter and Gather Menthod:
+Using Scatter and Gather Method

 ## MPI Scatter and Gather
-The two MPI fuctions that may be useful for this are MPI_Sactter and MPI_Gather.
+The two MPI functions that may be useful for this are MPI_Scatter and MPI_Gather.

 - **MPI_Scatter**: Splits a large dataset into smaller chunks and sends one chunk to each process.
   - Example: If you have 8 elements and 4 processes, each process gets 2 elements.